sbt/sbt-site/README.md

 ### Paradox Site Generation

 The `sbt-site` plugin has direct support for building [Paradox] projects.
-To enable Paradox site generation, simply enable the associated plugin in your `build.sbt` file along with the theme:
+To enable Paradox site generation, simply enable the associated plugin in your `build.sbt` file:

 ```sbt
 enablePlugins(ParadoxSitePlugin)